Aiven-Open/cloud-storage-connectors-for-apache-kafka/CONTRIBUTING.md

 All connectors for Apache Kafka in this repository are open source products released under the Apache 2.0 license (see either [the Apache site](https://www.apache.org/licenses/LICENSE-2.0) or the [LICENSE.txt file](LICENSE.txt)).
 The Apache 2.0 license allows you to freely use, modify, distribute, and sell your own products that include Apache 2.0 licensed software.

-We respect intellectual property rights of others and we want to make sure all incoming contributions are correctly attributed and licensed.
+We respect intellectual property rights of others, and we want to make sure all incoming contributions are correctly attributed and licensed.
 A Developer Certificate of Origin (DCO) is a lightweight mechanism to do that.

 So we require by making a contribution every contributor certifies that:
 ```